lidapeng/HashTagHealth/README.md

 # HashTagHealth
 This repository aims to publish and share the code used for our project entitled "HashtagHealth: A Social Media Big Data Resource for Neighborhood Effects Research".
+This project is funded by the National Institute of Health (NIH)

+Relevant publications related to this project are as follows:

+In Press	Nguyen, Q., Kath, S., Meng, H., Li, D., Smith, K., VanDerslice, J.A., Wen, M., & Li, F. “Leveraging geotagged Twitter data to examine neighborhood happiness, diet, and physical activity”.
+Applied Geography.